yakir12/autotracker-deluxe/README.md

 2. Some information describing the calibration
 3. A video frame where the chessboard is on the ground (for extrinsic calibration)

 The extrinsic claibration frame can be selected either from your calibration video (recommended) or from a file.
+To select a frame from your calibration video, use 'Select video frame', then use the trackbar to seek your frame in the video.
+Press 's' to save the frame; you should see the Extrinsic frame field update in the tool.

 Once you've provided the necessary information, you can click 'Generate!'.
 This will create a directory called `calibration_cache` in your project directory which will contain the calibration file (`calibration.dt2c`), all of the images used for calibration (intrinsic and extrinsic) and all of the detected chessboard corners in image coordinates.